What exactly is a whole grain?

 3/4 cup bittersweet chocolate chips or dried fruit like cranberries or cherries (or combination)

 In medium bowl, combine oats, flour, baking soda and salt.

 In large bowl, cream butter and sugar until smooth.
 Beat in eggs and vanilla.

 Add oat mixture, then stir in pecans, coconut and chocolate chips.
 Batter will be very thick.

 Using 1/4-cup measuring cup, drop dough onto parchment-lined baking sheets.

 Bake for 16 minutes, or until edges are browned, rotating trays from upper to lower racks and front to back, halfway through baking time.

 Cool on baking sheets for 5 minutes before transferring to wire rack to cool completely.

 Excerpted from GRIT, Celebrating Rural America Since 1882.
-To read more articles from GRIT, please visit www.Grit.com or call (866) 624-9388 to subscribe.
+To read more articles from GRIT, please visit www.Grit.com.
 Copyright 2014 by Ogden Publications Inc.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page